hotnops/COM_Mapper/README.md

 # COM_Mapper
-A tool to create COM class/interface relationships in neo4j
+A tool to create COM class/interface relationships in neo4j.
+It is designed to be run once on a developer system, and it will take a few hours to complete.
+Once completed, a user can issue cypher queries via Neo4j and get COM class/interface relationships.

 # Intro
 COM_Mapper is a C# tool that maps out COM class/interface relationships in neo4j, enabling the user to perform custom on COM class implementation.
 COM_Mapper works by iterating through each COM class registered under HKCR\CLSID and HKLM\Software\WOW64Node\Classes\CLSID.
 COM_Mapper will initialize each class and attempt to call QueryInterface for every interface registered under HKLM\Software\Classes\Interface and HKCR\Interface.
 If the COM class supports the interface, a relationship will be created in neo4j.